top of page

 Project: Engineering plastic packaging to make it auto-bio-degradable

-Shaoyan is a doctoral student supervised by Dr. David Zechel and Dr. Kevin De France at Queen’s.
+Shaoyan is a PhD candidate supervised by Dr. David Zechel and Dr. Kevin De France at Queen’s.
 He is the holder of a Bruce Mitchell Research Program (BMRP) fellowship.
 His research interests lie in the area of microbiology, enzymology and material chemistry.
+Before joining Queen’s, he obtained his Bachelor of Science from the University of Saskatchewan where he was awarded the President’s Medal, the University Medal in Science, and the Dean’s Medalarded the President’s Medal, the University Medal in Science, and the Dean’s Medal.

 Screenshot 2025-09-22 at 9.21.52 AM.png